Balzor/Graphics/README.md

 # Graphics
-My graphics coursework for Advanced Graphics for Game at University of Newcastle
+My graphics coursework for Advanced Graphics for Games at University of Newcastle